taylodl/MortgageApp/ADR.md

 **Consequence:** We'll be using Jinga2 scripting in HTML files.
 This feels an awful like like PHP programming.
 **Date:** Feb 7, 2024

+## Data Tier Tech Stack ##
+**Context:** Technology to be used for building the data tier.
+**Decision:** The data tier will be accessed via a service.
+This allows us to change the actual implementation to use whatever backing store we desire.
+In the POC we'll be using memcached.
+**Rationale:** We're planning on migrating this to Kubernetes anyway.
+We can deal with data volumes and all that stuff then.
+This gets the interfaces defined so we can proceed with the implementation and we do get caching.
+**Consequence:** This is work we were going to have to address when we migrated to Kubernetes, but by utilizing a service interface it will only be this container (pod) that's affected.
+**Date:** Feb 8, 2024